poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

     await context.SaveChangesAsync(); // ALWAYS save changes to update the DB }
 ```
 Our context is merely a **repository** for our data.
-That `SaveChangesAsync` method updates our database to be up to date to out context repository.
+That `SaveChangesAsync` method updates our database to be up to date to our context repository.

 ## Retrieve data
 To **retrieve** data you use *LINQ* statements.
 LINQ is a data access library made by Microsoft that makes accessing datasets from C# a lot easier.